As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 To create a data bag named

-on the Chef server, run the command knife data_bag create
+users on the Chef server, run the command knife data_bag create as follows:

 To create data bag items, use the